nbip/IWAE/README.md

-# IWAE - Importance Weighted Autoencoder in Tensorflow 2
+# IWAE - Importance Weighted Autoencoder in TensorFlow 2

 Reproducing results from the [IWAE paper](https://arxiv.org/pdf/1509.00519.pdf) in TensorFlow 2.